baldurk/renderdoc/docs/python_api/ui_extensions.rst

     Python extension generating a message box

 This is a good proof of concept, but really we want something more directly usable.
-Instead of showing a message box, let's show a window which reacts to the selected drawcall by showing a series of breadcrumbs for marker labels.
+Instead of showing a message box, let's show a window which reacts to the selected action by showing a series of breadcrumbs for marker labels.

 Adding a window and capture viewer
 ----------------------------------